Universal Health Services (UHS)

 6. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Luckily, Universal Health Services’s sales grew at a decent 8.4% compounded annual growth rate over the last five years.
+Luckily, Universal Health Services’s sales grew at a decent 8.5% compounded annual growth rate over the last five years.
 Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.

 Universal Health Services Quarterly Revenue

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Universal Health Services’s annualized revenue growth of 10.1% over the last two years is above its five-year trend, suggesting some bright spots.
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Universal Health Services’s annualized revenue growth of 10.3% over the last two years is above its five-year trend, suggesting some bright spots.
 Universal Health Services Year-On-Year Revenue Growth

-We can better understand the company’s revenue dynamics by analyzing its same-store sales, which show how much revenue its established locations generate.
-Over the last two years, Universal Health Services’s same-store sales averaged 3% year-on-year growth.
+Universal Health Services also reports same-store sales, which show how much revenue its established locations generate.
+Over the last two years, Universal Health Services’s same-store sales averaged 3.1% year-on-year growth.
 Because this number is lower than its revenue growth, we can see the opening of new locations is boosting the company’s top-line performance.
 Universal Health Services Same-Store Sales Growth

-Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, a deceleration versus the last two years.
-We still think its growth trajectory is satisfactory given its scale and indicates the market sees success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 5.1% over the next 12 months, a deceleration versus the last two years.
+We still think its growth trajectory is satisfactory given its scale and suggests the market sees success for its products and services.

 7. Operating Margin

-Looking at the trend in its profitability, Universal Health Services’s operating margin of 11.5% for the trailing 12 months may be around the same as five years ago, but it has increased by 3.6 percentage points over the last two years.
+Analyzing the trend in its profitability, Universal Health Services’s operating margin of 11.5% for the trailing 12 months may be around the same as five years ago, but it has increased by 3.3 percentage points over the last two years.
 This dynamic unfolded because its sales growth gave it operating leverage and shows it has some momentum on its side.

 Universal Health Services Trailing 12-Month Operating Margin (GAAP)